Efficiency in Digital Economies -- A Primer on Tokenomics: Conclusion

 \section{Conclusion}

+Collaborative Data Spaces based on DLT and fueled by digitized incentives in the form of cryptographic token can be regarded as the next evolutionary step of digital collaboration.
+DLT provides protocols for novel collaboration frameworks that provide higher levels of transparency and efficiency while reducing bureaucracy with self-enforcing code \cite{buterin2014}.

-Tokens are far more than the publicly perceived financial speculation instruments.
-Token can represent a multitude of aspects like e.g. ownership or rights of participation and are an integral part of incentive mechanisms, which leads fair digital ecosystems to high efficiency.
+Thus, cryptographic tokens are far more than financial speculation instruments.
+We have discussed how a token can represent a multitude of aspects, such as ownership or rights of participation, and are an integral part of the underlying network.
+Such tokens can be leveraged for the coordination, optimization and governance of large networks at scale in a decentralized manner.
+These properties make them an indispensable tool to build fair and efficient digital ecosystems.

-Tokenomics can contribute to speeding up the evolution of incentive-based decentralized ecosystem.Tokenized incentives align multiple interests alongside a desired outcome, from the funding towards the desired long-term oriented system properties.
-Tokenomics therefore assures a long-term perspective to \emph{coopetitive}\footnote{The term "coopetition" is composed of "cooperation" and "competition".} collaboration in the digital age.
+Tokenomics is posed to speed up the evolution of DLT-based ecosystems where tokenized incentives align multiple interests alongside a desired outcome, from the funding towards the desired system properties.
+Tokenomics therefore assures a long-term perspective to \emph{coopetitive} collaboration in the digital age.

 Adherence to the principles and values that are designed and set through the evolutionary process of a digital collaboration can lead to a functioning market economy characterized by socio-economic efficiency.
 Efficiency by means of resource allocation provides better socio-economic output in the sense for each individual and for the digital cooperative as a whole.
+Figuratively, for an emerging digital economy, this means that the use of DLT and tokenized incentives can lead to a market economy characterized by socio-economic efficiency.